pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 ## Measuring Success in Secure Platform Engineering

-Measuring the success of a platform engineering initiative can be a complex as it involves balancing a range of technical, operational, and business-oriented metrics, but also consider human factors.
+Measuring the success of a platform engineering initiative can be complex as it involves balancing a range of technical, operational, and business-oriented metrics but also considers human factors.
 According to our panel, some key metrics to include:

 - **Developer Experience**: Metrics such as developer satisfaction surveys, time-to-onboard new developers, and the number of self-service platform capabilities can provide insights into the effectiveness of the platform in supporting developer productivity and autonomy.
 - **Reliability and Scalability**: Monitoring service-level objectives (SLOs), incident response times, and the ability to handle increased traffic or user demands can help assess the platform's reliability and scalability.